 This is a pretty classic Service boot design, by which I mean it’s minimalistic and it’s reminiscent of old-fashioned, standard issue army boots.
 (You can compare it with Chippewa’s here.)
 There’s nothing trendy here, no weird stitching or toe cap, it’s just a traditional, masculine look that’s simple and timeless.

-The most remarkable aspect is the unusual stitchdown welt, which is stitched directly into the sole with two rows of thread, making for a very memorable look.
+The most remarkable aspect is the unusual stitchdown construction, in which the leather upper is stitched directly into the sole with two rows of thread, making for a very memorable look.
 Besides the welt the most eye-catching features are the very thick Chromexcel leather, the brass eyelets, and the weight of the shoe — this is easily two pounds per boot.

 Even though it’s been around for well over a hundred years, the Indy has a much less traditional look.
 While it’s also made of Chromexcel leather it stands out from other shoes with fake moc toe stitching — it’s just for fashion, so there’s none of the blockiness of a true moc toe — and the chunky welt.